bpi/bhq_translation/conveyance.md

   - French (female)
   - German (male)

   The voice can be male or female.
-The instructions are read out in a style that is typical of transit instructions that you might hear at a train terminal.
+The instructions should be voiced in a style that is typical of transit instructions that you might hear at a train terminal.

   A recording should be made for each transated value.
 The sound file name should match the key.
   E.g., "fisher_lib" must have a wav file called fisher_lib.wav.